yana-yelnikova/Layered-Recommender-System/README.md

 ➡️ **A detailed, step-by-step breakdown of the implemented logic for each category is available in the [Labels README](labels/README.md).**

 ---
 ## Project Status

 This repository serves as a portfolio piece.
-Please note that direct access to the production database is not provided; a the focus is on demonstrating the methodology and code.
+Please note that direct access to the production database is not provided; the focus is on demonstrating the methodology and code.